The Moravian Movement

 Most of these new believers spent the next year in prison, paying with forced labor for their crime of belief.
 But still Christian David didn’t give up.

-Finding that a young German count living in Saxony, north of Prague, was offering space on his land for religious refugees, Christian led 280 “exiles” from Suchdol, and many others from the surrounding villages to form a new community on the count’s estate, naming it “Herrnhut” or “under the Lord’s watch”.
+Finding that a young German count named Zinzendorf, living in Saxony, north of Prague, was offering space on his land for religious refugees, Christian led 280 “exiles” from Suchdol, and many others from the surrounding villages to form a new community on the count’s estate.
+They named it “Herrnhut”, meaning “under the Lord’s watch”.

 Another revival a few years later took this community even deeper in their faith, generating a 24-hour prayer watch and daily small groups to study the Scripture.